bowei20222023/bowei20222023.github.io/_pages/about.md

 News
 ======
+* 06.2024 Paper about acoustic signal-based key generation is accepted by IEEE/ACM Transactions on Networking!
 * 04.2024 Paper about WiFi based indoor localisation is accepted by IEEE Robotics and Automation Letters!
 * 02.2024 UKRI AI hub, EdgeAI, (~£12m), is approved.
 Happy to be a Co-PI of this project.
 * 11.2023 Paper accepted by ACM TOSN (Solar panel based key generation) and presented in SenSys 2023!